Laughlin River Run: History

 The river run was started in 1983 with 426 participants.
 It was "conceived by Harley-Davidson dealer Dale Marschke, who wanted to bring his customers on a fun weekend ride."
 The name comes from the fact that riders are riding out to the Colorado River, on which Laughlin sits.
-Other riders go across the river to Laughlin's sister city, Bullhead City, Arizona, Route 66 rides to Oatman, Arizona and Kingman, Arizona and also down to Lake Havasu City, Arizona.
+Other riders go across the river to Laughlin's sister city, Bullhead City, Arizona, Route 66 rides to Oatman, Arizona and Kingman, Arizona, and also down to Lake Havasu City, Arizona.

-The event featured several attractions and events, including live concerts, many motorcycle vendors, a poker run, drag races, bike show, Ms. Laughlin competition and charity events.
+The event featured several attractions and events, including live concerts, many motorcycle vendors, a poker run, drag races, a bike show, Ms. Laughlin competition, and charity events.

-Accommodations are usually made at the various large hotels in Laughlin, however in recent years, campsites have also been utilized for RV's.
+Accommodations are usually made at the various large hotels in Laughlin; however, in recent years, campsites have also been utilized for RVs.

 The 2002 rally was marred by the River Run Riot, a major brawl between rival motorcycle clubs (Hells Angels and Mongols) at Harrah's Laughlin that left three bikers dead, another 13 injured, and 9 bikers arrested.

-The Laughlin Nevada Times reported on January 14, 2020 that the promoter for the 2020 event has not responded to inquiries and its website appears to have been abandoned, and that the Laughlin Chamber of Commerce has removed the event from their calendars.
+The Laughlin Nevada Times reported on January 14, 2020, that the promoter for the 2020 event has not responded to inquiries and its website appears to have been abandoned, and that the Laughlin Chamber of Commerce has removed the event from their calendars.
 Since that year, the COVID-19 pandemic caused the river run to go on hiatus.